 You can put new insulation over old insulation in some cases, but there are times you may need to consider insulation removal before installing new insulation.

-It can be challenging to figure out where your home needs insulation removal and insulation installation, but don’t worry!
-An insulation professional can help you determine the areas you need insulation and the proper R-value, too.
+It can be challenging to figure out where your home needs insulation removal and insulation installation, but don’t worry.
+An insulation professional can help you determine the areas that need insulation and their proper R-value.

 Each type of insulation has its advantages, and your insulation contractor can walk you through which type will be best for your home.